Marjoel/m-credit-card/README.md

 1. Set the directive on the input.
 2. Set a span with a class called `m-credit-card`.
-3. Set a custom css for the classes:
+3. Set a custom `css` for the following classes.

 * `.m-credit-card`
 * `.m-credit-card.visa`